Lopalov/Final-Report/book/research/markdown_conversion.md

 To summarize, to edit the MyST source code in a WYSIWYG way, we first need to parse the MyST source code into a MyST AST.
 We convert this MyST AST to the ProseMirror AST.
 The user can then edit the document.
 We then convert the ProseMirror AST back into the MyST AST, which we then serialize to the new, edited MyST source.

+### Converting between the ProseMirror and MyST ASTs

 ```{image} https://github.com/Lopalov/Final-Report/blob/main/book/figures/pics/AST_figure.png?raw=true